C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Data_Entry.md

 those initial material nodes as well as the quantities of each material used in the polymerization.
 The polymerization node will also contain details for the process in the form of a paragraph, or a list of process parameters.
 For the anionic polymerization, this can be details about the order of addition of the chemicals, reaction time, temperature, etc. In the case when data is taken about a process, a link to data node can be made.
-Something like polymerization kinetics where concentration or MW is monitored over time.
+Something like polymerization kinetics where concentration or molecular weight is monitored over time.
 The third node to be defined is another material node, or product of the process.
 Polystyrene in this case.
 The process node will link to this product material node.
 Any characterization data from aliquots can be added through a data node.
 The material node will link to the relevant data nodes.
-In our example, SEC raw data or NMR spectra can be found in the data nodes, while the calculated values like Mn, Mw, Mw/Mn, etc. would be found in the property section of the polystyrene node.
+In our example, SEC raw data or NMR spectra can be found in the data nodes, while the calculated values like M~n~, M~w~, M~w~/M~n~, etc. would be found in the property section of the polystyrene node.

 The synthesis for the second block, polybutadiene, continues with the definition of the butadiene material node.
 This can be followed by the definition of a second polymerization node which will point to the product of the whole process,